 My brother has been an important force in my BJJ development and now a black belt in Brazilian Jiu-Jitsu.
 It’s awesome being able to roll with your older brother (I am yet to tap the guy).
 I feel like he is the embodiment of a samurai.

 He has great technique, but he is very tough on the mats.
-Recently, he gave me some wisdom on the belts and why it’s important to get the best BJJ belts possible, which made me realize I should make a BJJ belt review.
+Recently, he gave me some wisdom on the belts and why it’s important to get the best BJJ belts possible, which made me realize I should write this definitive guide.

 The other day me and my brother were talking about the concept of BJJ belts and why they are important.
 According to him –

 Nevertheless, the final decision is yours.
-And since you’re already on this page, I assume you’re in the market to buy the best BJJ belt.
+And since you’re already on this page, I assume you’re in the market to buy one of the best BJJ belts.

 Top 3 Best BJJ Belts And My Journey from White to Purple BJJ Belt